DariusGarcia/bullbear-TYPESCRIPT/server/README.md

 # BullBear Express Server

-This is the old server directory.
-I have migrated the Express server to its own repository because of hosting issues.
+### This is the old server directory.
+I have migrated the Express server to its own repository due to hosting issues.

 ### Technologies used: